-Choosing a small 2L dewar keeps the design compact and the running costs low since less than 2L of liquid nitrogen was required to prepare 1L of pH_2 at 50 bar.
-In combination with a short cooling down time, the setup is perfectly suited for on-site pH_2 production in a hyperpolarization lab.
+Choosing a small 2 L dewar keeps the design compact and the running costs low since less than 2 L of liquid nitrogen was required to prepare 1 L of pH_2 at 50 bar.
+In combination with a short cooling down time, the setup is well suited for an on-site pH_2 production in a hyperpolarization lab.